ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ### Conditioning (Prompt)

+Talk about the interpolation between the provided prompt and the guided denoising of the latent to ultimately result in a newly synthesized image.

 Empty conditioning - classifier free guidance, passed through CLIP, used to condition U-Net.
 Classifier-free diffusion guidance greatly improves sample quality.

 ### Decoder